GEO-BON/bon-in-a-box-pipelines/.github/new_pipeline/pull_request_template.md

 > Before submitting for review, please make sure that you meet these requirements:
 - [ ] The pipeline meets the standards specified in the pipeline standards document
 - [ ] The GitHub validations pass
-- [ ] The license for the pipeline is specified and is open source
+- [ ] The license for the pipeline is specified and is free and open source
 - [ ] The pipeline runs with the default values and has been tested with a range of other parameters
 - [ ] The pipeline is accompanied by a tutorial